PurpleTree HR logo

-Auto Enrolment Pension Ireland: The Comprehensive Employer Guide for 2026
+Auto Enrolment Pension Ireland: Employer Guide 2026

-Auto Enrolment Pension
+Auto Enrolment Pension Ireland: Employer Guide 2026

-What Is The Auto Enrolment Pension in Ireland?
+What Is the Auto Enrolment Pension in Ireland?

-The scheme is designed to address Ireland’s pension coverage gap.
-Currently, around 35% of private sector workers have no supplementary pension, leaving them reliant solely on the State Pension in retirement.
-Auto enrolment aims to change this by making pension saving the default for all workers.
+The scheme, branded as My Future Fund, is designed to address Ireland’s pension coverage gap.
+Before the launch, around 800,000 private sector workers had no supplementary pension, leaving them reliant solely on the State Pension (currently just over €17,000 per year).
+Auto enrolment aims to change this by making pension saving the default for all eligible workers in Ireland.

 How Auto Enrolment Works